 However, spirituality apart from specific religion is a big part of 12-step programs.
 If you are not a spiritual person, Wilson addresses the roadblock to 12-step recovery in the chapter of the “Big Book” called “We Agnostics.”
 In it, he says, “To us, the realm of spirit is broad, roomy, all inclusive; never exclusive or forbidding to those who earnestly seek.
 It is open, we believe, to all men.”

-These programs are a tried and true approach to addiction support, helping many over the year.
-However, modern addiction treatment involves multidisciplinary approaches to the full range of needs that a person with a substance use disorder might have.
+These programs are a tried-and-true approach to addiction support, helping many over the year.
+However, modern addiction treatment involves multidisciplinary approaches to the full range of needs a person with a substance use disorder might have.
 Plus, everyone is different and their addictions reflect this difference.

-Some just present with substance abuse problems while others have comorbid mental issues such as depression.
+Some just present with substance abuse problems while others have comorbid mental issues like depression.
 AA or NA might not be the complete package that some people in recovery are looking for.
 However, it is a tremendous tool for spiritual and social needs.
-For that reason, 12-step programs are commonly used to help maintain sobriety after treatment is completed and it’s clear that 12-step programs continue to have a place in modern addiction treatment.
+For that reason, 12-step programs are commonly used to help maintain sobriety after treatment is completed, and it’s clear that 12-step programs continue to have a place in modern addiction treatment.

 Whatever you’re are struggling with, your treatment should be tailored to your specific needs.
 Addiction is a chronic disease that affects the brain.
 It’s very difficult to beat on your own.
 But, even though it is a long-lasting disease like diabetes, with similar relapse rates, it is treatable.
 Learn more about how 12-step programs or other treatment options can help.